hkruoft/nvidia-vgpu-ubuntu/README.md

 - On the Create License Server page of the wizard, step through the configuration requirements to provide the details of your license server.
   - **Step 1 – Identification**: In the **Name** field, enter your choice of name for the license server and in the **Description** field, enter a text description of the license server.
 The description is required and will be displayed on the details page for the license server that you are creating.
   - **Step 2 – Features**: Select one or more available features from your entitlements to allot to this license server.
+Can select all, I had the following show up:
+      - **NVIDIA RTX Virtual Workstation-5.0**
+      - **NVIDIA Virtual Applications-3.0**

+  - **Step 2 (Cont'd)**: It will also ask you to pick the the number of "Concurrent Users".
+Each of the one above has 128 CCUs with the 90-day license.
+We did 2 each, since we only needed two VMs for the research

   - **Step 3 - Environment**: Select **Cloud (CLS)** to install this license server.
 To make the selection after the license server has been created, select the **Deferred** option.
   - **Step 4 – Configuration**: From the **Leasing mode** drop-down list, select the following leasing mode (this is what worked for me):
     - **Standard Networked Licensing**